On Kenneth Thorpe’s Analysis of Senator Sanders’ Single-Payer Reform Plan

 Nations with single-payer systems have in every case used their clout as a huge purchaser to lower drug prices by about 50 percent.
 In fact, the U.S. Defense Department and VA system have also been able to realize such savings.

 In summary, professor Thorpe grossly underestimates the administrative savings under single-payer; posits increases in the number of doctor visits and hospitalizations that exceed the capacity of doctors and hospitals to provide this added care; assumes that the federal government would provide state and local governments with huge windfalls rather than requiring full maintenance of effort; makes no mention of the vast current tax subsidies for private coverage whose elimination would provide hundreds of billions annually to fund a single-payer program; and ignores savings on drugs and medical equipment that every other single-payer program has reaped.

 In the past, Thorpe estimated that single-payer reform would lower health spending while covering all of the uninsured and upgrading coverage for the tens of millions who are currently underinsured.
 The facts on which those conclusions were based have not changed.

 Drs.
 David Himmelstein and Steffie Woolhandler are professors of health policy and management at the City University of New York School of Public Health and lecturers in medicine at Harvard Medical School.
 The opinions expressed here do not necessarily reflect the views of those institutions.

-PNHP note: Physicians for a National Health Program (PNHP) is a nonprofit, nonpartisan, educational and policy research organization that neither supports nor opposes any candidate for public office nor any political party.
+Physicians for a National Health Program (PNHP) is a nonpartisan educational organization.
+It neither supports nor opposes any candidates for public office.